videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

 	Show Author 	 : Display the Video's author below the video $ Show Description : Display the Video's description below the video $

-	Default Embed Dimensions: The default Width and Height to use when embeding video content.
+	Default Embed Dimensions: The default Width and Height to use when embedding video content.
 This is Pixels , please note you don't need to including the 'px' as above.

 $ Depending on the data been supplied by the Videojuicer Oembed endpoint.

 == Installation ==

-Installation instruction may change depending on Videojuicer submitting the plugin to the wordpress plugin directory.
+Installation instruction may change depending on Videojuicer submitting the plugin to the Wordpress plugin directory.

 1. Download the plugin from Videojuicer's GitHub at
-2. copy / upload the videojuicer directory to /wp-content/plugins/ so you end up with /wp-content/plugins/videojuicer
+2. copy / upload the Videojuicer directory to /wp-content/plugins/ so you end up with /wp-content/plugins/videojuicer
 3. Activate the plugin in the Wordpress admin area , normally located at /wp-admin
 4. Setup the defaults in Setting => Videojuicer

 == Screenshots ==

 1. The Editor Showing the Videojuicer button
-2. The Editor Showing the Videojuicer easy insert dialogue
+2. The Editor Showing the Videojuicer easy insert dialog
 3. The Editor Showing the Shortcodes
 4. The Options Screen.

 == Changelog ==

+= 1.3.1 =
+* Added Visual Quick start guide
+* Spell checked this readme document.

+= 1.3.0 =
+* Added support for Opengraph Meta tags
+* Added support for Oembed Meta tags
+* Added debugging tool "Ion_Log"

 = 1.0 =
 * Intial release.